 Postpartum depression

 Postpartum depression (PPD) was measured by the Edinburgh Postnatal Depression Scale (EPDS) (Cox et al., 1987), the most widely used self-report scale designed to identify clinical PPD symptoms (Cox, 2019).
-This 10-item scale assesses symptoms of sadness, anxiety, and suicidal thoughts that women have felt throughout the previous week.
-Scores range from 0 to 30, with the depression level being the sum score of all items and higher scores indicating greater symptom severity.
-Women who score ≥ 13 are considered at risk for PPD (Levis et al., 2020; Gibson et al., 2009), thus this cut-off score was chosen for the current study.
-The reliability as tested by Cronbach’s alpha was 0.870 for the entire study, 0.880 for Jewish women and 0.802 for Arab women.
+This 10-item scale assesses symptoms of sadness, anxiety, and suicidal thoughts that women had felt throughout the previous week.
+Scores range from 0 to 30, with the depression level defined as the sum score of all items and higher scores indicate greater symptom severity.
+Women who score ≥ 13 are considered at risk for PPD (Levis et al., 2020; Gibson et al., 2009); thus, this cut-off score was chosen for the current study.
+The reliability was tested by Cronbach’s alpha and was 0.870 for the entire study, 0.880 for Jewish women, and 0.802 for Arab women.

 Sociodemographic Characteristics

-Sociodemographic information included ethnicity ( Jewish and Arab), region (e.g., south, center and north), area of living (urban or rural), age, family status (married or other), educational level (less than high school education or above high school, or academic degree), occupational status (employed, or unemployed), family income (relative family income was reported as (well) above or (far) below the Israeli average of ₪21,616 per month (approx. 5842 $/month USD), number of children (one child, and ≥ 2 children), gestational age, and baby’s age at time of responding to the questionnaire.
+Sociodemographic information included ethnicity ( Jewish or Arab), region ( south, center, or north of the country), area of living (urban or rural), age, family status (married or other), educational level (less than high school education or above high school, or academic degree), occupational status (employed or unemployed), family income (relative family income was reported as (well) above or (far) below the Israeli average of ₪21,616 per month (approx. 5842 $/month USD)), number of children (one child or ≥ 2 children), gestational age, and baby’s age at time of responding to the questionnaire.

 Physical Health Variables

 Miscarriages: Women were asked, "How many miscarriages have you had in the past?"
-The World Health Organization (WHO, 1977) defines miscarriage as the premature loss of a fetus up to 23 weeks of pregnancy and weighing up to 500 grams.
+The World Health Organization (WHO, 1977) defines a miscarriage as the premature loss of a fetus up to 23 weeks of pregnancy and weighing up to 500 grams.
 Obstetric complications (no/yes) and chronic disease (no/yes).

 Statistical Methods

 Statistical analyses were performed using SPSS software version 28.
-Bivariate analysis was performed to examine associations between the independent variables and PPD using the Chi-square test including the calculation for odds ratios (OR), and t-test.
-Multivariate logistic regression analyses were performed to identify risk factors for PPD.
+Bivariate analysis was performed to examine associations between the independent variables and PPD using the Chi-square test and calculating odds ratios (OR) for categorical variables.
+Student’s t-test was used to compare continuous variables.
+Multivariate logistic regression analyses were performed to identify risk factors for lower QoL.
 All independent variables associated (p < 0.05) with PPD in the bivariate analyses were included in the multivariate analysis.
-We used two models, the unadjusted model which calculates the OR for each variable individually, without controlling for other variables, and adjusted model which calculates the OR while controlling for other variables, providing a more accurate estimate of each variable's effect on quality of life.
+We used two models: an unadjusted model and an adjusted model that calculates the OR while controlling for other variables, providing information about the effect of each variable on QoL.
 The OR and 95% confidence interval (95% CI) were computed.

 Ethical Considerations

-Ethical approval was obtained from Ashkelon Academic College ethics committee before the study commenced (08/2023).
+Ethical approval was obtained from the Ashkelon Academic College Ethics Committee before the study commenced (08/2023).
 Electronic informed consent was obtained from all participants, and confidentiality related to all information provided has been ensured.
-Since the survey was distributed online, a debriefing procedure was made available; at the end of the survey, and a list of up-to-date services and resources for post-partum emotional help was provided.
+Since the survey was distributed online, a debriefing procedure was made available; at the end of the survey, a list of up-to-date services and resources for postpartum emotional help was provided.

 Results

 Table 1 presents the sociodemographic characteristics of the total sample and the two subgroups, Jewish and Arab women.
-Significant differences exist between Jewish and Arab mothers in sociodemographic and obstetrical characteristics.
-Jewish mothers tend to be older, more educated, more likely to live in urban areas, and have higher employment rates and family income levels.
-Arab mothers, on the other hand, are more likely to live in rural areas, have a lower level of education, and face higher unemployment rates.
-Additionally, Jewish mothers report more obstetric complications compared to Arab mothers.
+Significant differences were found between Jewish and Arab mothers in sociodemographic and obstetrical characteristics.
+Jewish mothers were older, more educated, more likely to live in urban areas, and had higher employment rates and family income.
+Jewish mothers reported more obstetric complications than Arab mothers.

 Table 1.
-Sociodemographic Characteristics of Arab and Jewish women (Total N = 601).
+Sociodemographic and Obstetrical Characteristics of Arab and Jewish Participants